joshwadd/Advanced_Lane_Detection/README.md

 ```

-Computing the x and y gradients for the S and L image and the thresholding them according the the following parameters produces the following binary masks.
+Computing the x and y gradients for the S and L image channels, thresholding them according the the following parameters, and then combining the result  produces the following binary masks.

 ```python
  img_grad_x = abs_sobel_thresh(img, 'x', 5, 50, 255)